leonardo-beabr/BeckEtAlBot/README.md

     <li>Add interactions</li>
     <li>Add a NLP provier (Assisant, Power Agents, Dialogflow)</li>
     <li>Remove, add and change users of a base</li>
+    <li>Separate the Schedule Functions.
+One for current weather and birthdays and another for the janitors.
+Or all together</li>
 </ul>

 <h3>Setting up</h3>